absginc/sipsaker/README.md

 ## Usage
 The Sipsaker Docker application provides an API for accessing Sipsak functionality

- To use the API, send an HTTP POST requests to the following endpoint:
+ To use the API, send an HTTP POST requests to the /sipsak endpoint:
+* The SIP host IP is sent in the vakue of key name "hostIp"
-* /sipsak: with a host IP value to "hostIp" and optionally a value of "hostPort" if it differs from 5060.
+* Optionally "hostPort" can be provided if it differs from 5060.
-* Successful SIP OPTION will return a 200 OK response and SIP server is AVAILABLE
+* Successful SIP OPTION will return (200 OK) and "SIP server is AVAILABLE"
-* UN-Successful SIP OPTION with no reply will return a 502 response and SIP server is NOT available
+* UN-Successful SIP OPTION with no option reply will return (502 Bad Gateway) and "SIP server is NOT available"

 ### CURL EXAMPLE
 ```console